jjohnson-99/312-avoiding-rl/README.md

 312-avoiding matrices with large permanents.
 Jupyter notebooks are provided for interactive testing for several models in both Python and Julia.

+I will continue to document this repo, though development of these models have been discontinued in favor of better models utilizing FunSearch along with a set of heuristics observed with the help of this repo.

 ## Table of Contents
 - [Introduction](#introduction)
 - [Installation](#installation)